Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Image-based registration

 \subsection{Learning-based registration}

 Unlike iterative techniques that solve an optimization problem for each new pair of images, DL models learn an implicit function that can directly infer the deformation field in a single forward pass.
 This offers the potential for near-instantaneous registration, a critical advantage in time-sensitive surgical workflows.
 They typically train in an unsupervised or semi-supervised manner, where the model uses the difference between the deformed moving image and the fixed image to update the network.
 In contrast, supervised learning-based methods use ground-truth displacements, landmark correspondences, or anatomical labels as target output during the training process, comparing the network predictions with the ground truths.
-These ground truths can be estimated by traditional registration approaches \citep{avants2008symmetric, klein2009elastix}) or manually annotated by experts.
+These ground truths can be estimated by traditional registration approaches \citep{avants2008symmetric, klein2009elastix} or manually annotated by experts.

 By learning complex feature representations directly from large datasets, these models aim to overcome the generalization issues of handcrafted metrics, promising more robust performance across diverse patient populations and pathologies.
-The following sections organize these approaches according to their core strategies, including direct displacement field regression, landmark- and feature-based registration, adversarial and synthesis-driven alignment, methods designed to handle missing correspondences, and emerging paradigms such as hybrid and probabilistic learning frameworks.
+Figure~\ref{fig:dl_archs} illustrates the principal architectural families on which these methods are built, which differ along a few structural axes: how the deformation is represented, ranging from a dense voxel-wise displacement field (Fig.~\ref{fig:dl_archs}-A) to sparse keypoint correspondences (Fig.~\ref{fig:dl_archs}-B); what supplies the training signal, whether a handcrafted similarity loss, a discriminator-learned adversarial criterion (Fig.~\ref{fig:dl_archs}-D), or translation into a shared appearance space (Fig.~\ref{fig:dl_archs}-E); and the receptive field of the backbone, from local convolution to the global self-attention of Transformer-based designs (Fig.~\ref{fig:dl_archs}-C).
+The following sections describe each family in turn, then cover strategies built on top of them to address specific challenges, namely multimodality fusion, the handling of missing correspondences in longitudinal data, and hybrid frameworks that couple learning-based prediction with iterative optimization.
 A compilation of DL-based methods for brain deformation compensation addressed in this review is presented in Table~\ref{tab:dl_methods}.